How to Register a Company in Zimbabwe — Quick Answer

 Company Registration in Zimbabwe — Overview

-Company registration in Zimbabwe is governed by the Companies and Other Business Entities Act (COBE Act) [Chapter 24:31] and administered by the Registrar of Companies at the Companies and Deeds Registry in Harare.
-The COBE Act, which came into effect in 2020, replaced the old Companies Act and modernised the registration process.
+Company registration in Zimbabwe is governed by the Companies and Other Business Entities Act (Chapter 24:31) and administered by the Registrar of Companies.
+The Act, which came into effect in 2020, modernised the registration process and made it fully electronic — today you can register a company online without ever visiting a registry office.

-Whether you are a local entrepreneur, a Zimbabwean in the diaspora, or a foreign investor, this guide covers every aspect of the registration process — from choosing an entity type to opening your bank account and commencing trading.
+Whether you are a local entrepreneur, a Zimbabwean in the diaspora, or a foreign investor, this guide covers every aspect of online company registration in Zimbabwe — from choosing an entity type to opening your bank account and commencing trading.
+We handle the filing for you so you can skip the paperwork entirely.

 |---|---|---|---|---|